Dramatic Arts (MFA)

 Program description

-Located in the U of L Centre for the Arts, the Department of Drama produces a robust season of mainstage productions, a student-run season of studio productions, and numerous other theatre events.
-The Department’s activities are supported by its outstanding theatre facilities, shops, and studios.
+Students work in professionally equipped performance, production, and studio spaces within the University Centre for the Arts.
+The Department of Drama produces mainstage productions, student-run studio productions and numerous other theatre events.
+The Department’s activities are supported by outstanding theatre facilities, shops and studios.

-• Scene shop with industrial, power, and hand tools
+• Scene shop with a range of tools

 • Costume labs